-The book of Mark (Mark 15:26) and Luke (Luke 23:38) has similar wording.
-Interestingly, while the references in Matthew and Mark do not tell us which languages the accusation was written in, Luke and John DO tell us.
+The gospels of Mark (Mark 15:26) and Luke (Luke 23:38) have similar wording compared to Matthew.
+While the references in Matthew and Mark do not reveal to us which languages the accusation was written in, Luke and John DO tell us.
 In John's "version" of INRI he states that, hung above Jesus' head, was the phrase "Jesus the Nazarean, the King of the Jews" (John 19:19).
 This phrase was written in the languages of Hebrew, Greek and Latin (verse 20).

 One reason why the abbreviation INRI is used to represent the charge against Christ is that scholars generally used the wording presented in the Gospel of John as opposed to Matthew, Luke or Mark.
 They did this because they felt the reference to Christ's hometown of Nazareth, in the accusation against him, were a more complete and accurate recording of the charge against him than the other three gospel accounts.

-Additionally, although the New Testament was written in Greek, the Latin version of John's recorded accusation was used (in pictures of the cross, etc.) due to an early translation of the Scriptures into the Latin language.
-Jerome, in the late fourth century A.D., Jerome translated the original language text of the Bible to Latin, creating the Vulgate (Latin) translation.
-It became such an important translation, especially for the Catholic Church, that in the 16th century they made it their "official" Bible.
-As a side note, Latin was not only the official language of the Roman Empire but also the Catholic Church.
+Another reason why INRI, extracted from the book of John, is used is due to an early translation of the Scriptures into the Latin language.
+Jerome, in the late fourth century A.D., translated the original language text of the Bible to Latin, creating the Vulgate (Latin) translation.
+It became such an important translation, especially for the Catholic Church, that in the 16th century they made it their official Bible.

 So, how does the Latin abbreviation INRI represent the official charge against Jesus, used by the Roman government, in order to justify condemning him to receive the death penalty?